ENIXER/JavaChallenge2014/Rule.en.md

 L<sub>i</sub>: The number of programming language to propagate (from 0 to 7).
 The order of L<sub>0</sub> to L<sub>4</sub> is not concerned.

+Please terminate the output with the endline ("\n"), and be sure to flush the standard output after printing.
 Once an AI program prints its action, its turn finishes.
 Note that, if an AI program does not print its action within 1 second from the beginning of a turn, it will be terminated by force.